unrealwork/atsd-use-cases/research/fitness-index/README.md

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/e926d483/59/#fullscreen)

 Although the two charts are rendered almost identically with respect to the data, the key difference is how they are presented.
-Here we see the graph organized to show trends based on the year, and even though the same amount of data is still present, tracing patterns year-to-year has become much easier than it was in the previous display.
+Here graph is organized to show trends based on the year, and even though the same amount of data is still present, tracing patterns `year-to-year` is much easier than in the previous display.
 Notice that because data is only available for 2015 for Baton Rouge, Louisiana the remaining empty columns are still rendered for the sake of chronology.

 Using the [`DISPLAY`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/)
-setting, unneeded data can be masked in order to compare the best and worst performing MSAs over the observed period.
-Here, Oklahoma City, Oklahoma was the lowest-performing MSA and Raleigh, North Carolina was the highest-performing MSA based on averaged performance.
+setting, unneeded data can be masked to compare the best and worst performing MSAs over the observed period.
+Here, Oklahoma City, Oklahoma is the lowest-performing MSA and Raleigh, North Carolina is the highest-performing MSA based on averaged performance.
 Displayed next to one another, their absolute and relative differences can be underlined:

 ![BestAndWorst](./images/BVW.png)

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/c43f580b/7/)

-In order to make observations about the performance of one MSA over the observed time, a similar strategy can be used with a different method of visualization:
+to make observations about the performance of one MSA over the observed time, a similar strategy can be used with a different method of visualization:

 ![Miami](./images/MVB.png)